Ulcinj Gay Travel

 Music blares from bars and clubs, engulfing the clamor of bar patrons.
 This area is easily reachable from the main Ulcinj town center.

-Plan B nightclub had the best music in my opinion.
+Plan B Pub had the best music in my opinion.
 Most of the bars in this area are playing popular western hits.
 I was really surprised at how vibrant these Ulcinj bars are!

 Ulcinj Gay Travel Tips

 At bars in Montenegro, it is common to receive little individual receipts for every drink you order.
 Waiters expect you to keep these on the table, and they count them at the end to compile your total order.
 I made the mistake of using these as napkins one time!

 Montenegro is cheaper than Croatia since there are fewer western tourists in the beach towns.
 On the other hand, the country is not extremely inexpensive either.